-Revenue represents adviser fee income earned in the year, which is recognised on an accruals basis.
-Sales of services are recognised in the accounting period in which the services are rendered, by reference to the completion of the specific transaction assessed on the basis of the actual service provided as a proportion of the total services to be provided.
+Revenue represents fees charged by the Company for the provision of operational assets and services during the year.
+Sales of services are recognised in the accounting period in which the services are rendered, by reference to completion of the specific transaction assessed on the basis of the actual service provided as a proportion of the total services to be provided.

-(D) Interest receivable
+(D) Net investment income

-Interest receivable is accounted for on an accruals basis.
+Net investment income consists of interest receivable, accounted for on an accruals basis.